Blast in Afghan mosque, officials report dead and wounded | Law-Order

 - Afghanistan

-A Taliban official says an explosion went off in a mosque in the northern Afghan city of Herat and that people have been killed and wounded.
-The official, Abdul Nafi Takor, did not have further details about Friday's blast.
+The blast went off in the Guzargah Mosque in Herat during Friday noon prayers, the highlight of the Muslim religious week when places of worship are particularly crowded.
+There was no immediate claim of responsibility.
+Previous mosque attacks have been claimed by the Islamic State extremist group, which has carried out a series of attacks against religious and ethnic minorities in Afghanistan, as well as Taliban targets.

+The Herat mosque draws followers of Sunni Islam, the dominant stream in Afghanistan that is also followed by the Taliban.
+In the year since the Taliban takeover of Afghanistan, the Islamic State group attacked several mosques in suicide attacks during Friday prayers, with a focus on targeting Shiite Muslims.
+Islamic State followers are also Sunnis and consider Shiites to be infidels.

+The Taliban official, Abdul Nafi Takor, confirmed Friday's explosion and said there were dead and wounded, but had no further details.
 Takor is a spokesman of the interior ministry in Afghanistan's Taliban government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)